groue/GRMustache/Guides/runtime.md

 When debugging your project, those exceptions may become a real annoyance, because it's likely you've told your debugger to stop on every Objective-C exceptions.

-You can avoid that: add the `-ObjC` linker flag to your target (http://developer.apple.com/library/mac/#qa/qa1490/_index.html), and make sure you call before any GRMustache rendering the following method:
+You can avoid that: make sure you invoke once, early in your application, the following method:

 ```objc
 #if !defined(NS_BLOCK_ASSERTIONS)